BreezeWorks/objective-c-style-guide/README.md

 ```

 There are times when the same code can be used for multiple cases, and a fall-through should be used.
 A fall-through is the removal of the 'break' statement for a case thus allowing the flow of execution to pass to the next case value.
-A fall-through should be commented for coding clarity.
+Fall-throughs are hard to spot and thus should **always** be commented for coding clarity.
+An uncommented fall-through should indicate a likely error (in the form of a missing `break`).

 ```objc
 switch (condition) {